<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Trick #3: Move Your Debts Around

-A third strategy to paying off debt that I will mention here (there are many strategies out there) is to consolidate your debts to a lower interest vehicle.
+A third strategy for paying off debt that I will mention here (there are many strategies out there) is to consolidate your debts to a lower-interest vehicle.

 For example, if you currently have a debt of $4,000 on a credit card with an interest rate of 14% and you are paying the minimum only, it will take you a little over 20 years to pay off, at an extra interest charge of $4,166.56!